Grand Canyon National Park

-I almost had a" what is this going to cost me" moment when I noticed a couple weeks ago that the batteries didn’t seem to be holding a charge as long.
+I almost had a "what is this going to cost me" moment when I noticed a couple of weeks ago that the batteries didn’t seem to be holding a charge for as long.
 I think I need to make myself a checklist of all the maintenance items I need to keep up on.
-I hadn’t check the water level in the batteries at all.
+I hadn’t checked the water level in the batteries at all.
 So after some research, I got some goggles on and dug in.
-They were definitely low on water (plates exposed) but I am hoping I didn't do too much damage.
+The batteries were definitely low on water (plates exposed), but I am hoping I didn't do too much damage.

 When we are boondocking, we are relying on the batteries to power the lights, circuit board on the fridge/freezer (propane is what cools it though), water pump, water heater circuit board (propane heats it), bathroom fan (cats litter box in there💩),

 and furnace blower (with propane for heat).
-So when the furnace runs all night the batteries get drawn down quite a bit so we have to constantly be charging it back up.
-It was kind of hard because the Grand Canyon campground is pretty restrictive (rightfully so) with generator times only available from 7-9am (seems a little early though) and 6-8pm.
+So when the furnace runs all night, the batteries get drawn down quite a bit, so we have to constantly be charging them back up.
+It was kind of hard because the Grand Canyon campground is pretty restrictive (rightfully so) with generator times only available from 7-9 am (seems a little early though) and 6-8 pm.

-I will say that we will probably need to get new batteries at some point but we will make these last as long as possible.
-Another reminder that it is way cheaper to do small, inexpensive maintenance tasks than it is to replace something all together.
+I will say that we will probably need to get new batteries at some point, but we will make these last as long as possible.
+Another reminder that it is way cheaper to do small, inexpensive maintenance tasks like this than it is to replace something altogether.